tahrijouteyamer/uniques/README.md

 3. Open `index.html` in your browser to view the available sections of **Uniques**.

-**Note**: The full functionality and complete design seen on the live website may not be available in the shared files.
+> The full functionality and complete design seen on the live website may not be available in the shared files.

 ## 📜 License
 This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute the code, but it comes with no warranty.
 See the [LICENSE](link_to_license_file) for more details.